-The Authority is currently finalizing the conversion of the Costa Sur oil-fired units to units that can burn both oil and natural gas, and is planning the conversion of the Aguirre Units #1 and #2, the Authority's largest generation units.
+The Authority has commenced developing plans for the conversion of the Costa Sur and the Aguirre oil-fired units.
+The Costa Sur units and Aguirre Units #1 and #2, the Authority's largest generation units, are expected to be converted into natural gas fired units.
 The Authority also expects to begin the conversion of the San Juan combined cycle and the Mayagüez gas turbine into natural gas fired generation units.

-In order to deliver natural gas to its generating units, the Authority plans to build the Vía Verde project, a 91 miles long underground pipeline system to transport natural gas to the Costa Sur generating plant, in the South, and the San Juan, Palo Seco and Arecibo (Cambalache) generating plants, in the North.
-These generating plants represent an aggregate of 2,339 MW of dependable generating capacity that could be fueled with natural gas (in addition to the 507 MW of dependable generating capacity from the EcoEléctrica plant).
-The Authority's preliminary estimate of the cost of the project is approximately \$450 million and the project is expected to be completed by February 2012.
-The Authority has already received several of the Puerto Rico permits required for construction and is waiting for a federal permit from the U.S. Army Corps of Engineers to commence construction.
+In order to deliver natural gas to its generating units, the Authority plans to build a 91 miles long underground pipeline system, to be known as "Vía Verde", to transport natural gas to the Costa Sur generating plant, in the South, and the San Juan, Palo Seco and Arecibo (Cambalache) generating plants, in the North.
+These generating plants represent an aggregate of 2,339 MW of dependable generating capacity that could be fueled with natural gas (in addition to the 507MW of dependable generating capacity from the EcoEléctrica plant).
+The Authority's preliminary estimate of the cost of the project, which is in the planning and permitting stage, is approximately \$450 million and the project is expected to be completed by December 2011.
 The estimated cost of this project is not included in the Authority's projected capital improvement program presented in this Official Statement.
+The Authority is currently evaluating financing alternatives for the project.